 These two business models have been hot topics recently!
-It seems that they are both highly sought-after home business opportunities, so I decided to do a little research and see what they both are and what the similarities and differences are between them.
+It seems that they are both highly sought-after home business opportunities, so I decided to do a little research and see what they both are, and what the similarities and differences are between them.
 Hold on tight, I suspect this could be quite a ride!

 What Is Online Or Affiliate Marketing?

-(NB If definitions are not your thing, scroll a little way down to the Infographic) The way I see things there are two different business models here too, one being Online Marketing and the other being Affiliate Marketing.
+The way I see things there are two different business models here too, one being Online Marketing and the other being Affiliate Marketing.
 So just to clarify, we are discussing them as the same in the context of this article.
 For “arguments sake” though, let’s see what our good friend Wiki has to say about each of them: